 Why join?

-If you are an educator that wants to engage your students or peers with online data and digital cultural heritage, the Low-Code Fest will teach you how to use online tools to go beyond simply searching through a website.
+If you are an educator who wants to engage your students or peers with online data and digital cultural heritage, the Low-Code Fest will teach you how to use online tools to go beyond simply searching through a website.
 You'll learn the basics of what APIs are, how they can be used in educational projects, and discover innovative ways of delving into online databases to find wonderful cultural heritage objects to work with.

 If you want to have students work hands-on with online data, improve their digital literacy and understanding of how websites and databases work, this programme will hand you the tools you need to do so.
 After this programme you'll be able to engage students and teach them: